The Big Pay-off of Building a Sales Forecast Alongside Your Cash Flow

 Overview: We’re going to create a scenario that lets you scan and track your recurring budget, your bills (AP) and your invoices (AR).
 We’ll keep this scenario separate from your sales pipeline scenario, which we’ll build later in this tutorial.

 Select the ‘Integrations’ from the left side navigation in your account area.
-Look for the Xero/QBO icon to connect Dryrun to your cloud accounting tool under the ‘Connect your Dryrun account to your favourite tools’.
+Look for the Xero/QuickBooks Online icon to connect Dryrun to your cloud accounting tool under the ‘Connect your Dryrun account to your favourite tools’.

 ‘Connect’ or ‘Disconnect’ status will be displayed.
 Click ‘Connect’ and walk through the easy steps for integrations.
 Later in the tutorial we will be importing invoices and bills into different scenarios.